awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

   ```

   For more information, see [Amazon CloudWatch permissions reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/permissions-reference-cw.html) in the *Amazon CloudWatch User Guide*\.
-+ <a name="connector-component-legacy-subscription-router-dependency"></a>To receive output data from this component, you must merge the following configuration update for the [legacy subscription router component](legacy-subscription-router-component.md) when you deploy this component\.
-The legacy subscription router component \(`aws.greengrass.LegacySubscriptionRouter`\) is a dependency of this component\.
++ <a name="connector-component-legacy-subscription-router-dependency"></a>To receive output data from this component, you must merge the following configuration update for the [legacy subscription router component](legacy-subscription-router-component.md) \(`aws.greengrass.LegacySubscriptionRouter`\) when you deploy this component\.
 This configuration specifies the topic where this component publishes responses\.

 ------
 #### [ Legacy subscription router v2\.1\.x ]